Experience Potter Park Zoo in all of its Splendor

 So, when I learned that you could spend the night at Potter Park zoo, I could only imagine what kind of sound you’d hear and how it would be such a unique experience.

 I’ve added “spend the night at the zoo” this to my bucket list for sure!
 Have you done this?
 If so, let us know how went by commenting below.

-Special Events at Potter Park Zoo
+Events are Special on Potter Park Zoo Grounds

 Stop by the Petting Zoo

 The petting zoo is another highlight.
-You can pet the goats and say hi to the other farm animals like pigs, and llamas.
+You can pet the goats and say hi to the other farm animals like pigs and llamas.

 For a quarter you’ll get a handful of food to feed the goats.